Surfshark is an interesting VPN which comes crammed with features, runs almost everywhere and has one of the best value introductory deals around.

 Privacy and logging

-Surfshark’s privacy features start with the VPN basics: secure protocols (OpenVPN UDP and TCP, WireGuard, IKEv2), AES-256 encryption, and a kill switch to block internet access and prevent identity leaks if the connection ever fails.
+Surfshark’s privacy features start with the VPN basics: secure protocols (OpenVPN UDP and TCP, WireGuard, IKEv2), AES-256 encryption, and a kill switch to block internet access and prevent identity leaks if the VPN connection ever fails.

 But that’s just the start.
 Surfshark has its own private DNS on each server to reduce the chance of others spying on your activities.
 And the ability to use a double VPN hop (connect to Paris, say, then leave the Surfshark network in New York) makes it even more difficult for anyone to follow your tracks.